terokorp/terokorp.github.io/_portfolio/2021-11-07 AutoWaifu.md

 AutoWaifu is music player app made with Unity for Android car radio.

-{% include gallery caption="Here is screenshots from this project." %}
+{% include gallery caption="Here are screenshots from this project." %}